Zero-Shot Hyperspectral Pansharpening Using Hysteresis-Based Tuning for Spectral Quality Control: Experimental Analysis

 The numerical results of Tab.~\ref{tab:RR} provide indications on RR performances that are clear and reliable, although only proxies of the actual performances in the FR space.
 These latter are quantified directly in Tab.~\ref{tab:FR}.
 However, while $\DL$ captures spectral quality unambiguously, $D_S$ and $D_{\rho}$ provide more controversial and often contrasting indications on spatial quality.
 Therefore, we rely on the visual inspection of some sample results to gain a more solid insight on this latter point.

 In Fig.~\ref{fig:FR1} and Fig.~\ref{fig:FR2} we show results for two closeups from the FR Cagliari and the FR Tabasco datasets.
 Following \cite{Ciotola2024}, we show two different spectral triplets of bands for false-RGB composition, from the visible and NIR-SWIR spectral ranges.
-Given the large number of reference methods, we limit attention to the top-5 $\DS$ and top-5 $\DR$ methods (based on averages from Tab.~\ref{tab:FR}) plus TV, top-1 $\DL$, for a total of 10 methods including the proposed one.\footnote{The full set of results is available on the web repository at \git.}.
-Figure~\ref{fig:FR3} presents the results for the Sentinel-2/PRISMA dataset.
-As in Figures~\ref{fig:FR1} and~\ref{fig:FR2}, we include 10 methods following the same selection criteria, with the exception of replacing TV with PCA-Z-PNN (the second-best performer in terms of $\DL$ after the proposed method).
-Together with the images, we also report the spectral quality ($\DL$) and spatial quality ($\DS/\DR$) scores computed over all bands of the full scene.
-Additionally, Figure~\ref{fig:RR1} presents the visual results of the top-5 methods in terms of $Q^{2n}$ on the RR Udine dataset, along with their corresponding error maps.
-As in previous cases, we also report the evaluation metrics ($ERGAS$, $SAM$, and $Q^{2n}$) computed over all spectral bands and the full scene.
+Given the large number of reference methods, we limit attention to the top-5 $\DS$ and top-5 $\DR$ methods (based on averages from Tab.~\ref{tab:FR}) plus TV, top-1 $\DL$, for a total of 10 methods including the proposed one.\footnote{The full set of results is available on the web repository at \\ \git.} Together with the images, we also report the spectral ($\DL$) and spatial ($\DS$ and $\DR$) quality scores computed over all bands of the full scene.

 [1]{ } [1]{ }